-Basic and diluted earnings (loss) per common share amounts are based on the weighted-average number of common shares outstanding during each period.
-The restricted stock awards are dilutive, and the weighted-average outstanding is included in the diluted weighted-average number of common shares.
+Basic and diluted earnings per common share amounts are based on the weighted-average number of common shares outstanding during each period.
+The RSAs are dilutive, and the weighted-average outstanding is included in the diluted weighted-average number of common shares.